 Income taxes are common worldwide, but a handful of countries don't use them.
 Tax advisory firm KPMG lists nine countries that impose no income tax.
 Of those, six are Middle Eastern countries (Bahrain, Kuwait, Oman, Qatar, Saudi Arabia, and the United Arab Emirates).
 Oil goes a long way toward explaining how those nations can collect revenue without taxing citizens.
 Large shares of government.
 In Bahrain, for example, oil companies are taxed at a rate of 46%, according to Deloitte, and in UAE oil and gas exploration companies are taxed at a rate of 50 or 55 percent.

 Let's say a plumber fixes the baker next door's toilet, in return for the baker making him a wedding cake.
 That is a good and neighborly exchange, and it is also taxable.
 Both parties in a bartering transaction must report "the fair market value of the goods and services exchanged must be reported as income by both parties," according to the IRS.

 The IRS even has a section of its website, the Bartering Tax Center, to advise taxpayers and guide them to the appropriate forms.

 9) So is buried treasure

-IRS provision gained attention in February, when a California couple found $10 million in rare coins buried in their yard.
+This IRS provision gained attention last year, when a California couple found $10 million in rare coins buried in their yard.
 The IRS and state of California both taxed that find at their top rates.
 As the IRS states in its rules, "If you find and keep property that does not belong to you that has been lost or abandoned (treasure-trove), it is taxable to you at its fair market value in the first year it is your undisputed possession."

 Ordinary income tax rates apply.
-So consider that before wasting your vacation hunting for treasure.
+So consider that before pulling out your metal detector.